 If you are looking forward to playing songs, however, you’re going to need to learn chord transitions.
 Chord transitions are basically learning how to change chords quickly on guitar.

-2 Types of Chord Transitions for Guitar (And How to Practice Them)
+The 2 Types of Chord Transitions for Guitar (And How to Practice Them)

-In this lesson, we’re going to be covering the two essential types of chord transitions:
+In this lesson, we’re going to cover the two essential types of chord transitions:

 Basic Chord Transitions

 When performing the chord transition between these two frets, your ring finger is going to stay on the third fret of the B string.
 That note, a D, is the fifth scale degree for the G chord, and the root note for the D chord.
 Pretty neat, right?

 Then, lift every other finger and slowly place them in the D chord shape.
 It might feel weird at first, but this is to help build muscle memory and individual control and dexterity of fingers.

-Complex Chord Transitions (and the Domino Effect!)
+Complex Chord Transitions (And the Domino Effect!)

 This is the C note in the C chord.
 Think of that ring finger for the C chord as your anchor finger.
 After that, place your middle finger on the second fret of the D chord and your index finger on the first fret of the B string.

 When you do this exercise, your fingers should act like dominos — that is, your ring finger is the lead domino.
 Once that ring finger falls on the C, all the other fingers fall one after another on their respective frets.
-That anchor finger will act as a bearing for where your other fingers.
+That anchor finger will act as a bearing for where your other fingers are.

 Variations on Chord Transition Exercises